Hut 8 (TSE:HUT) Trading 14.1% Higher – Here’s What Happened

-A number of equities research analysts recently commented on HUT shares.
-Keefe, Bruyette & Woods upgraded shares of Hut 8 to a “moderate buy” rating in a research report on Wednesday, January 8th.
-Rosenblatt Securities raised Hut 8 to a “strong-buy” rating in a report on Friday, March 7th.
-Finally, Cantor Fitzgerald raised Hut 8 to a “strong-buy” rating in a report on Monday, December 9th.
-Four equities research analysts have rated the stock with a strong buy rating, According to MarketBeat.com, the stock has an average rating of “Strong Buy”.
+Several brokerages recently weighed in on HUT.
+Keefe, Bruyette & Woods upgraded Hut 8 to a “moderate buy” rating in a research note on Wednesday, January 8th.
+Cantor Fitzgerald upgraded Hut 8 to a “strong-buy” rating in a research note on Monday, December 9th.
+Finally, Rosenblatt Securities raised shares of Hut 8 to a “strong-buy” rating in a research report on Friday, March 7th.
+Four research analysts have rated the stock with a strong buy rating, According to MarketBeat, the company presently has an average rating of “Strong Buy”.

 About Hut 8